There are many popular weight loss supplements.

 - Wild mint extract (Vaccinium myrtillus)

-They also have another product called Hydroxycut Hardcore, which contains different ingredients altogether.
-This includes green coffee bean extract, yohimbine and an even greater dose of caffeine.
+The company also has another product called Hydroxycut Hardcore, which contains different ingredients altogether, including green coffee bean extract, yohimbine and an even high dose of caffeine.

-Most of their other products contain the same active ingredients and should have similar effects.
+Most of their other products have the same active ingredients and should have similar effects.

 Hydroxycut is basically a blend of several different ingredients that are supposed to lead to weight loss.